 Author contributions.

-YJJ, YCL and YFX designed the research.
-YJJ analyzed the data under the guidance of YCL and YFX, and prepared the manuscript with contributions from YCL and YFX.
+YJ, YL, and YX designed the research.
+YJ analyzed the data under the guidance of YCL and YX, and prepared the manuscript with contributions from YL and YX.

-535 Competing interests.
+Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.

-All the authors thank the European Centre for Medium Range Weather Forecasts (ECMWF) for providing the sea level pressure data, the Hadley Centre Global Sea Ice and Sea Surface Temperature (HadiSST) for providing sea surface temperature data, and National Oceanic and the Atmospheric Administration (NOAA) for providing the 10-m wind speed, turbulent heat flux and sea water meridional velocity data.
-The authors thank those institutions that developed the CMIP5 Earth System Models and provided simulation results.
-Finally, the authors also thanks the reviewers and topic editor for their conscientious reviews and useful comments on an earlier versions of this paper.
+All the authors thank the National Center for Atmospheric Research for providing the sea level pressure data; the Hadley Centre Global Sea Ice and Sea Surface Temperature (HadiSST) for providing sea surface temperature data; and the National Oceanic and the Atmospheric Administration (NOAA) for providing the 10 m wind speed, turbulent heat flux, and seawater meridional velocity data.
+The authors thank the institutions that developed the CMIP5 Earth system models and provided simulation results.
+Finally, the authors also thank the reviewers and topical editor for their conscientious reviews and useful comments on an earlier version of this paper.

 Financial support.
-545 This work was supported jointly by the National Key Research and Development Program of China (No. 2016YFB0200800), the National Natural Science Foundation of China (Grant No. 41530426) and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB42000000).
+This work was supported jointly by the National Key Research and Development Program of China (no. 2016YFB0200800), the National Natural Science Foundation of China (grant no. 41530426), and the Strategic Priority Research Program of the Chinese Academy of Sciences (grant no. XDB42000000).